 Even though a business’s business credit score can quite literally ‘’make or break’’ it, reports by the National Small Business Association have shown that an astonishing number of small business owners continue to (inconveniently) rely on their own personal credit card and personal loans to pay for all of their business’s related costs.
+For a lot of reasons, the Jimmy John Shark photo was enormously popular on social media and continues to be admired by people around the world.

 According to the NSBA, approximately 27% of businesses surveyed within the U.S claimed that they were not able to obtain the amount of funding that they needed.
 From that 27%, roughly 1-in-4 businesses revealed that lack of funding was the most important reason for them not being able to expand and grow their business as they had planned.